 Assistant Professor, PsyD Director of Clinical Training (DCT), Graduate Psychology, Psychology

 BA, Psychology, University of Michigan

-Dr. Jackson completed her Bachelor of Arts in Psychology at the University of Michigan, Ann Arbor.
-She completed her Master of Arts in Marriage and Family Therapy and Doctorate in Clinical Psychology from the APA Accredited Adler University in Chicago, Illinois.
+I completed my Bachelor of Arts in Psychology at the University of Michigan, Ann Arbor.
+My Master of Arts in Marriage and Family Therapy and Doctorate in Clinical Psychology was completed at the APA Accredited Adler University in Chicago, Illinois.

-Dr. Jackson’s research interests include ADHD and family functioning, personality pairings of clinicians and clients, impact of faith on HIV prevention, social development of biracial individuals and the impact of community violence on academic functioning and success.
+ADHD and family functioning, personality pairings of clinicians and clients, impact of faith on HIV prevention/intervention, social development of biracial individuals, and the impact of community violence on academic functioning and success.

 I teach in our undergraduate psychology, traditional graduate psychology and ¡Enlaces! graduate psychology programs.
 I teach or have taught the following courses: